yxlin/yxlin.github.io/_docs/basics/descriptive.md

 ## 1280:    20    72     LR  15  15 529    0 1311       1
 ```

-The following four lines were simply to convert the original column names to my
+The following four lines were simply to temporarily save the columns,
+"target", "resp", "RT" (converted to second), and "correct" to four different
+R vectors, "S", "R", "RTSec", and "C".
+These operations just converted
-factor naming convention.
-For example, _target_ column indicates whether a
+the original column naming to my factor naming convention.
+For example,
+_target_ column indicates whether a
 stimulus was one of the four levels:
 1. right (stationary trial),
 2. left (stationary trial),